 This project was created using little bits of time here and there.
 We had a table set up in the garage for cutting, sanding, and painting.
-Once the stem was attached, the operation moved indoors to the kitchen island where I could chat with my husband while creating!
+Once the stem was attached, I moved the pumpkins indoors, to the kitchen island, where I could chat with my husband while creating!

 We had most of these supplies on hand.
-If you have to go out and buy a chop saw, this will no longer be a thrifty project, FUN but not thrifty.
+If you have to purchase a miter saw, this will no longer be a thrifty project.
+Fun but not thrifty.